awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 For a list of AWS regions where you can create an Amazon EFS file system, see the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region)\.

 To access your Amazon EFS file system in a VPC, you create one or more *mount targets* in the VPC\.
 A mount target provides an IP address for an NFSv4 endpoint at which you can mount an Amazon EFS file system\.
-You mount your file system using its DNS name, which will resolve to the IP address of the EFS mount target in the same Availability Zone as your EC2 instance\.
-You can create one mount target in each Availability Zone in a region\.
-If there are multiple subnets in an Availability Zone in your VPC, you create a mount target in one of the subnets, and all EC2 instances in that Availability Zone share that mount target\.
+You mount your file system using its Domain Name Service \(DNS\) name, which resolves to the IP address of the EFS mount target in the same Availability Zone as your EC2 instance\.
+You can create one mount target in each Availability Zone in an AWS Region\.
+If there are multiple subnets in an Availability Zone in your VPC, you create a mount target in one of the subnets\.
+Then all EC2 instances in that Availability Zone share that mount target\.

 Mount targets themselves are designed to be highly available\.
-When designing your application for high availability and the ability to failover to other Availability Zones, keep in mind that the IP addresses and DNS for your mount targets in each Availability Zone are static\.
+As you design for high availability and failovers to other Availability Zones \(AZs\), keep in mind that the IP addresses and DNS for your mount targets in each AZ are static\.

-After mounting the file system via the mount target, you use it like any other POSIX\-compliant file system\.
+After mounting the file system by using the mount target, you use it like any other POSIX\-compliant file system\.
 For information about NFS\-level permissions and related considerations, see [Working with Users, Groups, and Permissions at the Network File System \(NFS\) Level ](accessing-fs-nfs-permissions.md)\.

-You can mount your Amazon EFS file systems on your on\-premises datacenter servers when connected to your Amazon VPC with AWS Direct Connect\.
+You can mount your Amazon EFS file systems on your on\-premises data center servers when connected to your Amazon VPC with AWS Direct Connect\.
 You can mount your EFS file systems on on\-premises servers to migrate data sets to EFS, enable cloud bursting scenarios, or backup your on\-premises data to EFS\.

 Amazon EFS file systems can be mounted on Amazon EC2 instances, or on\-premises through an AWS Direct Connect connection\.